-It’s not uncommon for you to see another dog owner passing by on the street, dragging behind an over-eager dog that is wheezing and panting excitedly as it pulls and strains against its leash.
+It’s not uncommon to see a dog owner passing by on the street, dragging behind an over-eager pooch that is wheezing and panting excitedly as they pull and strain against the leash.
 It might be a little amusing to see the dog taking the owner for a walk, but this sort of behavior can also be dangerous.
-Leash pulling can cause damage to the dog’s neck or throat and it can be much easier for an excited dog to slip out of a collar and run off with no guarantee of returning without a strong recall.
+Leash pulling can cause damage to the dog’s neck or throat and it can be much easier for an excited pup to slip out of a collar, running off in front of a car with no guarantee of returning to safety without a strong recall.

-‘Heel’ is the most important command when out on a walk, as it can relieve much of the dangerous tension that can harm both your dog and you.
-It can also mean that your walks are much more pleasant and your dog will be much less likely to bolt towards whatever distraction draws his focus.
-There are a number of strategies and tools that exist to help you teach the perfect ‘heel’, but the prong collar, in particular, tends to be one of the more popular tools out there.
+‘Heel’ is the most important command when out on a walk, as it can relieve much of the tension that can harm both your dog and you.
+It can also mean that your walks are more pleasant and your four-legger will be less likely to bolt towards a distraction.
+There are a few strategies and tools that exist to help you teach the perfect ‘heel’.
+The prong collar is one of the more popular tools out there.

-Other than that, you may need a handful of treats, a nice and sturdy leash, and a little bit of persistence to obtain the results you want.
-Rushing a ‘heel’ with a prong collar can be damaging, so it’s important to take your time when helping your dog understand what you want from him.
+To teach the heel command, find a prong collar with the appropriate fit for your dog.
+The collar should be fitted behind the ears and up towards the head, rather than around the base of the neck.
+If you’re unsure of the size or fit, ask your veterinarian for advice.
+Other than that, you may need a handful of treats, a sturdy leash, and a little bit of persistence to obtain the results you want.
+Rushing to teach your furry buddy can be discouraging for them, so it’s important to take your time when helping your dog understand what you want.